 Koobideh kabob are the most juicy and amazingly flavorful minced meat kebabs ever!
 Using minimal ingredients, these are the epitome of perfection when it comes to grilling ground meat.
-Step by step photos at end of post.
+Check out the step by step instructions with photos and detailed tips to help you make your perfect koobideh kebabs.

 What is Koobideh?